 The gateway to Queensland's tropical north

-Things to do
+Things to do: Cairns

-Dive, snorkel, helmet dive, “Scuba Doo” (personal submarine) or cruise about in a glass-bottomed boat.
-Whatever your preferred discovery mode, you’ll soon see and understand why the Great Barrier Reef is considered the most spectacular coral reef system and one of the Seven Natural Wonders of the World.
-You can even take to the skies in a seaplane for aerial views of deserted sand cays.
-Adventure can be found at every turn – from diving with Minke whales, parasailing off remote island beaches, or spying on baby turtles making their first dash for freedom on the Coral Sea.
-Tour operators depart daily from Cairns, Mission Beach and Port Douglas, offering certified, introductory scuba, snorkelling and live-aboard courses, as well as glass-bottomed cruises, helmet diving and motorised underwater scooters.
+Dive, snorkel, take a personal submarine or cruise in a glass-bottomed boat.
+Whatever your preferred discovery mode, you’ll soon see why the spectacular Great Barrier Reef opens in new window is considered one of the world’s seven natural wonders.
+Seaplane joyrides, diving with minke whales, parasailing off remote island beaches, viewing baby turtles make their first dash into the Coral Sea – you’ll find adventure at every turn.
+Tour operators depart daily from Cairns, Mission Beach and Port Douglas, offering introductory scuba and snorkelling courses, motorised underwater scooters and more.

 Discover the coastal villages of Palm Cove opens in new window and Port Douglas opens in new window.
-Palm Cove is quiet and relaxing with ancient “paperbark” (Melaleuca trees) lining its esplanade.
-You’ll cherish your tropical getaway in the serene yet sophisticated surrounds.
-Port Douglas is a tropical oasis, one hour’s drive north of Cairns, via a spectacular route encompassing forest and the Coral Sea.
-Despite its location, Port Douglas offers worldly comforts with a disarming friendly village atmosphere.
-It’s a place of transformation, where people come to refresh, restore and revitalise.
-Spend time in the aquamarine waters of the Coral Sea, the crystal creeks of Mossman Gorge or the palm-fringed golden sands of Four Mile Beach.
+Palm Cove is quiet and relaxing with ancient paperbark (Melaleuca trees) lining its esplanade, a tropical getaway in serene yet sophisticated surrounds.
+Port Douglas is a tropical oasis, an hour north of Cairns, offering worldly comforts with a disarming friendly village atmosphere.
+It’s a place of transformation, where people come to refresh, restore and revitalise in the aquamarine waters of the Coral Sea, the crystal creeks of Mossman Gorge and the palm-fringed golden sands of Four Mile Beach.

-AJ Hackett Bungy offers 16 different jump styles including the Minjin Jungle Swing – a user-controlled contraption that allows for three people to jump and swing through the jungle, travelling 45m per 3.5 seconds at a speed of up to 120km per hour.
+Skypark by AJ Hackett opens in new window offers 16 different jump styles including the Minjin Jungle Swing – a user-controlled contraption that allows for three people to jump and swing through the jungle, travelling 45 metres every 3.5 seconds at a speed of up to 120km per hour.
 There’s a bar and viewing deck for those who’d prefer to sit this one out.

 When to go

 Cairns is best described as having two seasons: wet and dry.
-The wet or “green” summer season begins in December and runs through to February or March.
+The wet or 'green' summer season begins in December and runs through to February or March.
 The cool, dry winter season arrives in April or May and generally lasts until September.
-October and November, which are regarded as “in-between months”, are the peak period for diving as the conditions are typically ideal.
+October and November, which are regarded as 'in-between' months, are the peak period for diving as the conditions are typically ideal.

 Water temperatures on the reef range from 22°C (winter) to 29°C (summer) so there’s really no bad time to go.
 The same holds true for the rainforest, which is never more lovely than when it’s in full bloom.
-July and August offer the chance to see Minke and Humpback whales as they migrate up the coast and November marks the annual coral spawning, a spectacular sight.Back to top
+July and August offer the chance to see minke and humpback whales as they migrate up the coast and November marks the annual coral spawning, a spectacular sight.Back to top